Masked Generative Priors Improve World Models Sequence Modelling Capabilities: Method

 Instead of training the policy by interacting with the environment, model-based approaches use the learned representation of the environment and plan in imagination~\citep{hafner2018learning}.
 This approach allows sample-efficient training of the policy by propagating value gradients through the latent dynamics.
 The interdependence between the dynamics generated by the world model and agent's policy makes the quality of the imagination phase crucial for learning a meaningful policy.
 The imagination phase is composed of two phases, conditioning phase and the imagination one.
 During the conditioning phase, the discrete representations $z_t$ are encoded and fed to the autoregressive transformer.
 The conditioning phase gives context for the imagination one, using the cached keys and values~\citep{yan_videogpt} computed during the conditioning steps.

 Differently from STORM, which uses a MLP prior to compute the next timestep representations, we employ MaskGIT to accurately model the dynamics of the environment.
 By improving the quality of the predicted trajectories, the agent is able to learn a superior policy.
-Moreover, while STORM applies KV caching only on the conditioning phases, we extend its use to the whole imagination phase as in IRIS~\citep{micheli2022transformers}, significantly improving the related sample efficiency.